-Dhantrayodashi or simply Dhanteras is the first significant day of Diwali festival.
+Dhantrayodashi or simply Dhanteras is the first significant day of Diwali festival falling on October 17, 2017 Tuesday.
 ‘Dhan’ means wealth and ‘Teras’ signifies the thirteenth day in the moon cycle.
-This festival of wealth falls in the month of Kartika on the thirteenth day of Kartik Krishna Paksha.
-It usually occurs one or two days before the main Diwali Puja Day, also known as Lakshmi Puja.
-This year Dhanteras is being celebrated on 28th of October, 2016 (Friday).
+This festival of wealth falls in the month of Kartika on the thirteenth day of Kartika Krishna Paksha.
+It usually occurs one or two days before the main Diwali Puja day, also known as Lakshmi Puja.

 Dhanteras is Festival of Wealth

 As signified by the name, Dhanteras is the celebration of wealth and prosperity.
 It is believed that on Dhantrayodashi day, Devi Lakshmi emerged with other treasures during the Churning of the Ocean (Samdura Manthan).
 This is why Dhantrayodashi is dedicated to the worship of Goddess Lakshmi and Lord Kuber, treasurer of the world.
 People pray to Goddess Lakshmi for a prosperous life, fulfillment of desires and wellbeing of their families.
 It is also customary to purchase new things and bringing valuables home on this day suggests that Goddess Lakshmi Herself has arrived into the house, bringing wealth and prosperity for the whole year.
 In addition, Lord Kubera is also worshipped on this day.

 Dhanteras Date and Time (for Mumbai, India) (Year 2017)